 Location: Is the facility too close to areas that may be triggering?
 Would you benefit from a program that’s farther away?

 Accreditation: Make sure to choose from accredited alcohol and drug rehab centers in Delaware, meaning they have been vetted by organizations like CARF and JCAHO to ensure quality care.

 Alcohol and Drug Laws in Delaware

-In Delaware, anyone who knows someone that may need addiction treatment can file a request to have that person involuntarily admitted to a residential or outpatient treatment program.
+Substance Abuse Treatment Act: In Delaware, anyone who knows someone that may need addiction care can file a request to have that person involuntarily admitted to a residential or outpatient program.
 However, a licensed physician must provide written certification that the individual named in the request requires treatment and either cannot or will not consent to it.13

 - Substance Abuse and Mental Health Services Administration.
 (2019).
 Behavioral Health Barometer, Delaware, Volume 6.